boyski/pmaudit/README.md

 standard Unix filesystem semantics, and with minimal performance cost (aside from the loss of parallelism, see below).

-One tool (pmaudit) is written in Python, the other (pmash) is a C program using similar techniques.
-Naturally pmash is much faster but pmaudit is more flexible.
+One script (pmaudit) is written in Python, the other (pmash) is a C program using similar techniques.
+Naturally pmash is much faster but pmaudit has more capabilities.
 Either can be used as a shell wrapper.
 See details below.

-Invoke either with --help for detailed explanation, usage, and examples.
+Invoke these with --help for detailed explanation, usage, and examples.

 ## The Programs